nils-mathieu/piscine-rust/STORY.md

 been enrolled into the academy without a title of nobility.
 He *was* capable.

 "Don't worry," Kevin simply said.
 "I got your back."

+## Module 04

+The two student had been walking together for a little more than an hour since the slime incident, and Ced' was starting to feel more confortable around Kevin.
+Reasured, even.

+"Let's break for a bit," Cedric asked.

+"Whatever."

+Kevin stopped, and leaned against a tree.
+Cedric sat.
+The men stared into the distance for a bit, not really thinking about anything.

+"Why did you want to follow me?"
+Cedric suddenly asked.

+Keven started at him for a second, a light smile slowly appearing on his face.
+He opened his mouth to respond but Ced' quickly interrupted him.

+"And...
+How did you find me?"

+"It mas mostly luck to be honest," Kevin answered in all seriousness.
+"Or intuition, if you prefer."

+*Not very helpful,* Cedric thought.
+But at least he had succeeded in making Kevin answer one of his question.
+He sighed.

+"We can't really stay here, can we?
+Let's get back to work."

+Kevin nodded and waited for Cedric to get back up.